course-dprep/film-runtime-ratings-genres/AI_USAGE.md

 - Find out which model (the model with moderator) fits best with the data and create code for this regression
 - Find out how to save the regression outputs
 - Find out how to create a repository overview as a tree
+- To understand how to apply the dummy variable to the other variables in the ggplot